architxt.similarity#

 Parameters:

-• forest (Collection[Tree]) – The forest from which to extract and cluster entities.
+• forest (Iterable[Tree]) – The forest from which to extract and cluster entities.

 • tau (float) – The similarity threshold for clustering.